svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 ## Research

+* Checking Security Properties of Cloud Service REST APIs

+> We define a REST API as a finite set of requests.
+Each request r is a tuple of the form ha, t, p, bi where

+> • a is an authentication token,
+> • t is the request type,
+> • p is a resource path, and
+> • b is the request body.

+> A request type t is any of the following five REST-allowed values: PUT (create or update), POST (create or update), GET (read, list or query), DELETE (delete), PATCH (update).
+The resource path p is a string identifying a cloud resource and its parent hierarchy.
+Typically, p is a (non-empty) sequence matching the regular expression (/hresourceTypei/hresourceNamei/)+ where resourceType denotes the type of a cloud resource and resourceName is the specific name of the resource of that type.

 * Capturing and Enhancing In Situ System Observability for Failure Detection

 * Combining model checking and data-flow analysis